kontena/kontena/docs/using-kontena/grids.md

 ### Grid Trusted Subnets

-If some of grid nodes are colocated in a trusted network (for example within the boundary of your own datacenter) you can add subnets to grid trusted subnet list.
-This disables data plane encryption within trusted subnet and switches overlay to faster (near-native) mode as an optimization.
+If some of the grid nodes are colocated in a trusted network (for example within the boundary of your own datacenter) you can add subnets to a grid trusted subnet list.
+This disables data plane encryption within a trusted subnet and switches overlay to faster (near-native) mode as an optimization.

 #### List Trusted Subnets